Skydipper/control-tower/README.md

 ### Audit and statistics

-Actions going through Control Tower are logged on the `stadistics` (sorry about the typo) table, with the following format:
+Actions going through Control Tower are logged on the `statistics` (sorry about the typo) table, with the following format:

 ```json
 {